sgarridonunez/jnj-candidate-assignment/README.md

 - `annual`

 The data is always downloaded monthly first.
 Quarterly and annual views are simple averages aggregated from the monthly data inside `main.py`.

-`REFRESH_DATA` controls whether `main.py` downloads a fresh copy of the CBS data before running the analysis.
-Keep it as `True` if you want the script to refresh the monthly CSV automatically; set it to `False` if you want to reuse the existing local file.
-You can also override this from the command line with `--refresh-data` or `--no-refresh-data`.

 The simple data-quality checks include: